 Programs or sites like the Epic App Orchard, now including AristaMD eConsults, make it effortless to launch telehealth platforms directly through clinic EHRs creating a user-friendly experience for answering eConsults with minimal provider burden and workflow changes.

 Reimbursement has been one of the biggest barriers in terms of adopting telehealth platforms.
 Recently, however, the Centers for Medicare and Medicaid Services (CMS) has begun to recognize the value of these platforms, reflected by new codes and associated reimbursement for eConsults were finalized in the 2019 CMS Clinical Lab Fee Schedule.
-These updates expand Medicare reimbursement for several modalities of asynchronous communications, including asynchronous interprofessional internet consultations and remote evaluation of patient information.
+These updates expand Medicare reimbursement for several modalities of asynchronous communications, including asynchronous interprofessional telehealth consultations and remote evaluation of patient information.

 Reimbursement for Interprofessional Internet Consultations (eConsults)

 The new peer-to-peer consultation are: 99451 and 99452.
 The codes 99446 and 99449 existed already but were unpriced.
 The new fee structure includes a revised description and reimbursement.
 Under CPT codes 99451 and 99452, Medicare eConsults are now reimbursable under Original Medicare, and some Medicare Advantage patients may be eligible as well.

 For Medicare Advantage beneficiaries, reimbursement rates may differ from those offered to Original Medicare beneficiaries.
 Further, the availability of reimbursement may depend on the state of residence for the patient’s plan and the provider’s contract status.